aryat10/Country_Guide/README.md

 It is mandatory to use API if we want to grasp information from any server and display.

-This project which we have is just a prototype and furthur changes will be made to make it more attractive and decent right now its just raw.

 I have used the plateform of REPLIT https://replit.com to complete this project.